-- Centre's name, address and number. - Learner's name and BHSQ unique ID number. - BHSQ personnel's name if it is about a member of the BHSQ team. - Centre/BHSQ personnel's details (name, job role) if they are involved in the case. - Details of the BHSQ course/qualification affected or nature of the service affected.

-- Nature of the suspected or actual malpractice/maladministration and associated dates. - Details and outcome of any initial investigation carried out by the centre or anybody else involved in the case, including any mitigating circumstances.
+- Centre's name, address and number. - Learner's name and BHSQ unique ID number. - BHSQ personnel's name if it is about a member of the BHSQ team. - Centre/BHSQ personnel's details (name, job role) if they are involved in the case. - Details of the BHSQ course/qualification affected or nature of the service affected. - Nature of the suspected or actual malpractice/maladministration and associated dates. - Details and outcome of any initial investigation carried out by the centre or anybody else involved in the case, including any mitigating circumstances.

-In all cases of suspected or actual malpractice/maladministration reported to BHSQ, the identity of the 'informant' will be protected, as far as possible, in accordance with BHSQ's duty of confidentiality and/or any other legal duty.
+The identity of the 'informant' will be protected, as far as possible, in accordance with BHSQ's duty of confidentiality and/or any other legal duty.